La Rotta dei due Mari

 Sources handed down by the historian Eusebius of Caesarea speak of the transfer to this area of the Spartan Falanthus, son of the noble Aratus and descendant of 8th generation Heracles and other compatriots called Partheni, sons of the virgins of Sparta.

-In all stages you are able to refuel with water.
-The only stage with difficulty is Stage 6: Crispiano – Taranto.
+In all the STAGES you are able to refuel with water.
+The only STAGE with difficulties is Stage 6: Crispiano – Taranto.

 DANGERS